feihoo87/waveforms/README.md

 git clone https://github.com/feihoo87/waveforms.git
 ```

-Then dependencies and QuLab can be installed in this way:
+Then dependencies and `waveforms` can be installed in this way:
 ```bash
 cd waveforms
 python -m pip install -e .